tuple789/VsCsharpNoCompletionOnSpace/README.md

 # VsCsharpNoCompletionOnSpace

-Normally, The toggle the completion mode in Visual Studio for C# automatically get set to complete when you press space.
-You can of course press the toggle buttons to cancel that behaviour, however you have to do it EVERYTIME you launch a new instance of visual Studio, as there is no way to save that behaviour.
+The toggle the completion mode in Visual Studio for C# is automatically set to "complete when you press space".
+You can of course press the toggle buttons to disable that behaviour, however you have to do it EVERYTIME you launch visual Studio, as there is no way to "save" that behaviour.
 This extension for Visual Commander makes sure you will never have to press that button again.

 ## Install: